Galactic algorithm: Low-density parity-check codes

 Low-density parity-check codes, also known as LDPC or Gallager codes, are an example of an algorithm that was galactic when first developed, but became practical as computation improved.
 They were originally conceived by Robert G. Gallager in his doctoral dissertation at the Massachusetts Institute of Technology in 1960.
 Although their performance was much better than other codes of that time, reaching the Gilbert–Varshamov bound for linear codes, the codes were largely ignored as their iterative decoding algorithm was prohibitively computationally expensive for the hardware available.

 Renewed interest in LDPC codes emerged following the invention of the closely related turbo codes (1993), whose similarly iterative decoding algorithm outperformed other codes used at that time.
 LDPC codes were subsequently rediscovered in 1996, and became popular as a patent-free alternative.
 Even though the turbo code patents have now expired, LDPC codes also have some technical advantages, and are used in many applications today.

+Polygon triangulation

+Polygon triangulation is the division of a polygon into non-overlapping triangles.
+Bernard Chazelle showed in 1991 that any simple polygon can be triangulated in linear time.
+However the proposed algorithm is extremely complex, and much simpler algorithms with near-linear $O(\text{Nlog}^*\text{N})$ performance are available, so these are used instead.
+"His [Chazelle's] work represents an important theoretical breakthrough.
+However, his O(n) algorithm has appeared as very difficult to program and thus, to the knowledge of the authors, there is still no practical implementation available."